Shreyashri99/SoundStage-Selector/README.md

 Applied correlation analysis to study relationships between artist influence and engagement levels.

+# Data Loading & Preprocessing

+Read datasets from Spotify, YouTube, and artist collaboration sources.

+Dropped unnecessary columns such as URLs and metadata.

+Renamed and structured columns for consistency.

+Handled missing values by filling or dropping based on context.

+# Feature Engineering

+Created an engagement score as a weighted sum of likes, comments, and views.

+Calculated collaboration impact as the ratio of collaboration songs to unique collaborators.

+Normalized engagement and collaboration impact using Min-Max scaling.

+Categorized and mapped genres into broader categories.

+# Network Analysis & Correlation Study

+Constructed a collaboration network to visualize artist connections.

+Used Fruchterman-Reingold layout for network positioning.

+Analyzed correlations between artist engagement, concert fees, and collaboration impact.

+# Visualization & Dashboard Development

+Generated insights into artist recommendations based on popularity and audience resonance.

+Plotted regional trends in genre distribution and collaboration influence.

+Developed a dashboard for concert planners to filter and explore artists based on key metrics.

 # Visualization & Insights

 An interactive dashboard was developed to showcase: